Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Introduction

 \section{Introduction}

 Multi-agent networked systems are ubiquitous in modern infrastructure, spanning power grids, transportation networks, social platforms, and beyond \cite{herrera2020multi, chen2022reinforcement}.
-These systems involve large numbers of interacting agents whose states and actions are coupled by the underlying network topology and dynamics.
-Although most interactions are local (e.g. power flowing between connected nodes in an electrical grid or diseases spreading through contact), they can sometimes trigger long-range effects, such as cascading power failures or rapid epidemic outbreaks.
-Designing local decision policies that capture complex long-range dependencies among agents is essential for effective control in large networked systems.
+These systems involve a large number of interacting agents whose states and actions are coupled by the underlying network topology and dynamics.
+While many networked systems exhibit a local interaction structure, in which agents can only immediately impact their local neighborhood (e.g., diseases spreading through contact), these local changes can sometimes trigger spatial or temporal long-range effects, such as epidemic outbreaks or cascading power failures.
+Thus, designing local decision policies that capture complex long-range dependencies among agents is essential for effective control in many large-scale networked systems.

 Multi-agent reinforcement learning (MARL) has emerged as a powerful paradigm for such networked control problems.
-There are many general MARL algorithms (e.g. MADDPG \cite{Lowe2017MAACMixedEnvironments}, MAPPO \cite{Yu2022SurprisingPPO}); however, these are known to suffer from scalability issues, as the factorized state space in networked systems grows exponentially.
-More recently, Qu et al. proved decay properties under the local interaction structure of networked systems and exploited them to develop the Scalable Actor Critic framework \cite{pmlr-v120-qu20a} and applied it to decentralized voltage control in power grids \cite{Xu2023ScalableNetworkAware}.
-Despite the progress, two key challenges remain in networked multi-agent systems:
+There are many existing general-purpose MARL algorithms (e.g., MADDPG \cite{Lowe2017MAACMixedEnvironments}, MAPPO \cite{Yu2022SurprisingPPO}); however, these methods are known to suffer from scalability issues, as the state and action spaces are exponentially large with respect to the number of agents.
+To address this issue, existing approaches have identified and exploited an exponential decay property in many networked MARL problems, which holds under certain ergodicity assumptions \cite{qu2020scalable_local, qu2020scalable}.
+This property indicates that an agent's state has negligible impact on far-away nodes (measured by graph distance), and it allows for tractable approximations of the Q-function through \emph{truncated} Q-functions which depend on a smaller spatial horizon.
+While these approaches allow for a rich class of networked MARL problems to be solved in a scalable manner (e.g., decentralized voltage control \cite{Xu2023ScalableNetworkAware}), two key challenges remain in networked multi-agent systems:

-\textbf{(1) Long-Range Interactions.} Existing MARL frameworks for networked systems rely on assumptions that show long-range network interactions have negligible impact on the system \cite{pmlr-v120-qu20a}.
-However, in many cases, these assumptions do not hold, and there can be long-range interactions (e.g. a few infected travelers can spark outbreaks in geographically distant regions).
-Thus, capturing long-range interactions becomes crucial for developing successful policies.
+\textbf{(1) Long-Range Interactions.} A networked system has long-range interactions if a local state change (e.g., a person becoming infected or a tripped power line) can have non-local effects (e.g., an epidemic or cascading power failure).
+Existing approaches focus on the case in which long-range interactions have a negligible impact on the system (i.e., cases in which the exponential decay property holds), but there are many cases in which they have catastrophic impact.
+Thus, it is important to study the conditions under which long-range interactions occur and to develop policies that can effectively handle them.